 This is the APR figure used to calculate the final amount paid by homeowners to lenders.
 Buyers can review promissory notes to ascertain the exact figure paid at the end of a 15, 20, 30, and even 40 years loan.
 While the customary loan term is 30 years, shorter 15 and 20 years are available.
 The 40 years terms were introduced with government plans.

 The biggest investor in the housing market is the federal government.
 This can be seen with HUD, Fannie Mae, Freddie Mac, and VA.
-Each has a role in providing first-time buyers programs and loans to eligible borrowers to buy a home.
+Each has a role in providing first-time home buyers programs and loans to eligible borrowers to buy a home.
 In fact, Fannie Mae and Freddie Mac are the largest mortgage holders in the country.
-During the 2008 crisis, a variety of programs were developed to stem the tide in falling home prices.
+During the real estate crisis, a variety of programs were developed to stem the tide in falling home prices.
 HARP is an example where some interest rates were as low as 2% with 40 year mortgage terms.

 The buyer’s financial status is the last component that dictates when to buy a home.
 The debt to income ratio, FICO, and employment history are factored in by lenders during the pre-qualifying phase.
 When underwriting mortgages, they are more lenient with borrowers that have stellar records.
 This is probably the one item individuals have the most control over.